rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 signalGroupId

-    (Optional) ID of a signal group component.
+    (Optional) ID of a signal group component

     ====  ==========
     type  ``string``